Sexual Values: Sustainability

 Let us imagine Janisha and Marco who have been married for 5 years.
 One year ago, Marco had an affair.
 Since that time, Janisha has said that she is not ready to have sex again.
 Marco, trying to be respectful of the pain that he caused his wife has not pressed the issue but continues to feel that it is important for the two of them to return to a shared sexual life.
 The two of them have talked through the emotions of the affair but not the sexual ones.
 In many ways other than sex, their relationship is positive.

 This could be an example of unsustainable sexuality between the couple and both are contributing to that lack of sustainability.
 Janisha is contributing to it by not working openly to reincorporate sexuality back into their life together which might require resolving more of her emotional pain about the affair.
 Though Marco is trying to be respectful and to accept responsibility for his actions, he is contributing to an on-going tension by accepting the absence of sexuality in their lives which is painful for him.
-He is in essence agreeing with Janisha that his actions are not worthy of forgiveness and accepting punishment.
+He is, in essence, agreeing with Janisha that his actions are not worthy of forgiveness and accepting a punishment.

 Janisha and Marco might find this situation manageable but since there is unresolved tension about their sexual life together, an undercurrent of bitterness, resentment, and anger may begin to pervade their interactions.
 In this case, the past has foreclosed upon sexual expression of both people in the present including the way their sexual passion might express frustration at infidelity.
 A barren patch of soil devoid of nutrients that is packed down and compressed cannot grow anything.
 It might be easy to maintain but it doesn’t qualify as sustainable agriculture.
 So it is with this couple.